Robium-Automations/polyhex-backend/README.md

 }
 ```

-## GET /universities/{universityId}/faculties
+## GET /faculties

-Description: returns faculty list of the given university in alphabetical order
+Description: returns faculty list of the university that user belongs to in alphabetical order

 Requires:
 - token